Silberdrachi/gitRecipes/Pizza/detroit_style_deep.md

 * Cover dough completely with sauce, leaving only a small gap between the edge of the pan.
 (1 generous ladle)
 * Evenly distribute cheese, there will be gaps.
 Be sure to put it all the way to the edge, touching the pan.
 This is what creates the crust.
 * Place pan directly on pizza stone.
 Maximum contact for heat transfer will result in a cripsy bottom.
 * Cook for 12-14 minutes @ 500 f°, until the cheese crust is dark brown and caramelized.
+  * When cooking in a toaster oven, preheat the oven (especially if using a stone), and then cook on bagel mode (or mode to have only the bottom element on) for 14 minutes or until the cheese crust is dark brown and caramelized.